neelsg/lithium/docs/spec.md

 The following keywords are reserved:

-    and chan class const default defer else export false for fn if import in inherit interface is
+    and chan class const default defer else export extends false for fn if import in interface is
     Li local nil or property return true xor yield

 ## Operators